-Department of Veterans Affairs
+A Partnership Program with the Department of Veterans Affairs

 These resources will help in developing programs and outreach efforts to serve our nation's Veterans.

-Those in the Adopt-a-VA Network will be kept advised of new programs and resources as they become available.
+Partners are kept advised of new programs and resources as they become available.

 In working with Veterans it is important to understand "what makes them tick."